drupalprojects/twitter/README.txt

 https://twitter.com/drupal/status/580521032664145920

-These filters are avilable when configuring list of tweets in Views.
+These filters are available when configuring list of tweets in Views.

 Note: These filters may be used without OAuth being configured.